clr2of8/DPAT/README.md

 If you would like to click through an example report you can do so at [http://dpat.website](http://dpat.website).

-You can run the python script at follows.
+You can run the python script as follows.

 ```sh
 dpat.py -n customer.ntds -c oclHashcat.pot -g "Domain Admins.txt" "Enterprise Admins.txt"